Bree-Mass/se_project_aroundtheus/README.md

 **Intro**

 This project is practice for development of responsive web design.
-Page should adjust according to different screen sizes and should always be vizually appealing without compromising the quality of the page.
+Page should adjust according to different screen sizes and should always be visually appealing without compromising the quality of the page.

 **Skills**